 - No AI assistance or advanced features

-Important Note: Google Scholar should never be your only research tool.
+Important note: Google Scholar should never be your only research tool.
 Without citation verification, you risk citing overruled cases.
-Use it as a starting point, then verify with proper legal databases.
+Use it as a starting point, then verify with a proper legal database.

-What it does: Clio is primarily practice management software, but its integration with Fastcase and AI features make it a solid research option for firms wanting everything in one platform.
+What it does: Clio is primarily practice management software, and Clio Duo is its built-in AI assistant.
+Combined with Clio's 2025 acquisition of vLex, Clio now pairs practice-management AI with Vincent AI legal research, making it a solid option for firms that want everything in one platform.

 - Practice management (billing, calendaring, client portal)